To discuss transportation, we must agree on what the goals of a transport system are

 - Full RV function for road trippers

-- More pleasant spaces when walking (including less pollution and noise on streets)
+- More pleasant neighbourhood for living/walking (including less pollution and noise on streets)

 - Protection of civil rights (freedom, privacy, etc.) during travel